13 - 18 month old baby feeding schedule: How much should a 13 - 18 month old eat?

 IN THIS ARTICLE:

 Around 13 months old, your toddler may still be in transition from liquid feedings to more solid food meals.
 Keep at it!
 By about 15 months, your child may be eating three meals and two snacks on most days.
 You may continue to nurse if you wish, but the goal is still for nutrition to come mostly from food so consider limiting nursing sessions if they are interfering with solid food consumption.
-If your child is drinking animal milk or other non-dairy milk, they should drink no more than 16 - 24 oz a day.
+If your child is drinking animal or other non-dairy milk, they should drink no more than 16 - 24 oz a day.

 The following feeding schedule is meant to be a guide and can be modified to fit your family’s needs.